Difference Between Outsourcing and Offshoring

 Are Outsourcing and Offshoring Bad?

 Outsourcing isn't bad by itself.
 It's just hiring somebody on the outside to take care of a specific job that the primary company doesn't have the facilities or expertise for.
-It can also help people with skills that companies need, but they aren't the sort that really allow for long-term employment.
-They might create a website or write an app and move on to the next thing.
+This allows companies find people with skills they need, but often these companies don't allow for long-term employment.
+Oftentimes these are contractors that might create a website or write an app and move on to the next thing.

 Outsourcing can make life easier for companies that don't want to invest in building staff and facilities when somebody else might already have what they need.